 Somatic Relating sees the person holistically —

-as a soul, spirit, mind, psyche with its stories, a body with all its systems, memories and parts, a personality, a unique being, a friend, a brother or sister.
+as a soul, spirit, mind, psyche with its stories, a body with all its systems, memories and parts, a personality,

 Limiting beliefs